gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 }
 </graphql>
 ```

+You don't need to know GraphQL or Vue to get started with Gridsome - It's a great way to get introduced to both.

 The GraphQL layer and all the data can be explored in a local GraphQL playground.
 The playground can usually be explored by opening `https://localhost:8080/___explore`.